oscardelben/Hare/Readme.md

 consideration some benchmarks and a range of http 'features' by I'd like to implement.

 ### Status of this project

 This project is not usable in any way yet.
 It's still very very alpha yet and many core components have still to be built.

-### TODO

-These are things that I plan of working on.

 #### Http Parser: